dfan/puscioly/_includes/footer.md

-Princeton University Science Olympiad 2016-2017.
+@2016 The Trustees of Princeton University